210517-Enterprise/demos/week4/http-notes.md

 - All HTTP messages are composed of a **header** and a **body** which contains different pieces of information..
     - The header normally represents the metadata about the request.
-    - The body represents the data in the message, or the message itself.https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview
+    - The body represents the data in the message, or the message itself

-> - []-
 - **GET vs POST**
   - **GET** is utilized to retrieve data.
 We're retrieving data from some url, or endpoint, and normally clients and servers are not expecting these messages to contain content